 About Forest Pests

-The dangers of exotic forest pests in North America first became evident when gypsy moth quickly became a problem after its release in 1869 (Howard, 1898).
+The dangers of exotic forest pests in North America first became evident when spongy moth quickly became a problem after its release in 1869 (Howard, 1898).
 Over the years, hundreds of species of insects and plant pathogens have been introduced to North America (Mattson et al., 1994; Liebhold et al., 1995).
 While only a portion of them cause dramatic damage to forests or threaten specific species, the results have been devastating.

 Look through the pests by photos, or sort through via common or latin name, on the Invasive Species directory page.
 Each species page includes their current status, their history in North America, what they look like, and the damage they cause.

 Please note that a few of the invasive species listed in the Gallery of Pests are not considered pests that can be transported in or on firewood.
 All pests that are considered to be extremely low risk, or no risk, to spread in or on firewood have a brief note at the top of their Gallery profile page.
 They are included for general information purposes only.

 Don’t Move Firewood staff, in cooperation with Faith Campbell of the Center for Invasive Species Prevention, maintains the Gallery of Pests as a resource for anyone interested in invasive forest pests.
 The Nature Conservancy’s Forest Health Protection Program staff would like to thank in particular the many photographers that contribute to the image archives at http://www.forestryimages.org.
 Many of their images are used throughout these webpages.

 Howard, L. O. 1898.
 Danger of importing insect pests.
 1898.
 In: Yearbook of the United States Department of Agriculture.
 1897.
 G. M. Hill, Editor.
 Government Printing Office, Washington.
 Pp. 529 552.